Kuching International Airport (IATA: KCH, ICAO: WBGG) is an international airport located in Kuching, Sarawak, Malaysia.

 Flight Schedule (Departures)

-Getting to Kuching Airport is not difficult.
+Getting to Kuching Airport is fairly easy.
 This is because the airport location is relatively near to the city center.
 Besides, there are many taxis available to cater to your needs.

 If you are not a fan of taxi service, keep in mind that GrabCar is now available at Kuching International Airport.
 Grabcar is a ridesharing service that gives you a better rate than taxi service.
 At times, you can see taxi drivers can be a GrabCar driver as well.